kubedb/cli/README.md

 [![Throughput Graph](https://graphs.waffle.io/kubedb/project/throughput.svg)](https://waffle.io/kubedb/project/metrics/throughput)

+**Folks, as we continue to develop KubeDB, we value your feedback highly.
+Please consider taking a few minutes to complete this questionnaire. https://goo.gl/forms/ddcNVjmDlti9fNFE3.
+Thank you! :pray:**

 > Making running production-grade databases easy on Kubernetes

 Running production quality database in Kubernetes can be tricky to say the least.
 In the early days of Kubernetes, replication controllers were used to run a single pod for a database.
 With the introduction of StatefulSet, it became easy to run a docker container for any database.
 But what about monitoring, taking periodic backups, restoring from backups or cloning from an existing database?
 KubeDB is a framework for writing operators for any database that support the following operational requirements: